 The result will let you easily operate ONgDB on premise and on deployment instances at a massive scale while fostering ONgDB deployment just about anywhere.

-ONgDB is the next big evolution in graph database technology.
+ONgDB is the next big evolution in graph database technology and now introduces a fully open era for graphs.
 ONgDB continues to define and lead the fully open source graph database market and we’re excited to be making massive scale graph solutions possible.